aleck31/demo-and-samples/text-translate-speech/README.md

-This demo app monitor the voice of the microphone, use Amazon Transcribe convert the speech into text, then use Amazon Translate service translate it to a second language, finally call the Amazon Polly to read the translated text.
+This a simultaneous interpretation demo app, which monitor the voice of the client's microphone, use Amazon Transcribe convert the speech into text, then use Amazon Translate service translate it to a second language, finally call the Amazon Polly to read the translated text.